 Faculty & Staff Access

 There are multiple ways Faculty and Staff members may be granted access to MyNEVADA 2.0 tasks such as viewing their class roster.

 - In-person FERPA training sessions generally occur during the first few weeks of each semester.
-You may find upcoming scheduled sessions at the Professional Development and Training Calendar.
-If your department would like to schedule a department specific training you may contact the PeopleSoft training team at email@example.com.
+If your department would like to schedule a department specific training you may contact the MyNEVADA 2.0 training team at email@example.com.

-The instructor role gives access to view your class schedule and class rosters.
+The instructor role gives access to view your Class Schedule and Class Rosters.
 It also allows you to email some or all of the students in your class.
-During grading periods, you will be able to enter grades for your students.
+At the end of the semester, final grades must be posted for students in MyNEVADA 2.0.

 Instructor security is generated automatically overnight for anyone who has been assigned as an instructor to a class and who has also completed FERPA training.
 If you find that you have not been assigned to the class for which you believe you should be teaching, please contact the appropriate Department Scheduler.

 The advisor role gives access to look up student data required for academic advising.
 This includes, but is not limited to, student contact information, class schedules, service indicators, test scores and transfer credit.
 Some advisors are also granted access to release advising holds.